antirez/aocla/README.md

 Aocla (Advent of Code inspired Language) is a toy stack-based programming language written as an extension of [day 13 Advent of Code 2022 puzzle](https://adventofcode.com/2022/day/13).

-After completing the coding exercise, I saw other solutions resorting to `eval` and thought they were missing the point.
-The puzzle seemed more hinted at writing parsers for nested objects.
+It all started with me doing Advent of Code for the first time in my life.
+I hadn't written a line of code for two years, busy, as I was, writing my [sci-fi novel](https://www.amazon.com/Wohpe-English-Rimmel-Salvatore-Sanfilippo-ebook/dp/B0BQ3HRDPF/).
+I felt I needed to start coding again, but I was without a project in my hands.
+The AoC puzzles helped quite a lot, at first, but they tend to become repetitive and a bit futile after some time.
+Then something interesting happened.
+After completing day 13, a puzzle about comparing nested lists, I saw many other solutions resorting to `eval`.
+They are missing the point, I thought.
+To me, the puzzle seemed an hint at writing parsers for nested objects.

 Now, a nice fact about parsers of lists with integers and nested lists is that they are dangerously near, if written in the proper way, to become interpreters of Lisp-alike or FORTH-alike toy programming languages.

 The gentle reader should be aware that I've a soft spot for [little languages](http://oldblog.antirez.com/page/picol.html).
 However, Picol was too much of a toy, while [Jim](http://jim.tcl.tk/index.html/doc/www/www/index.html) was too big as a coding example.
 I also like writing small programs that serve as [examples](https://github.com/antirez/kilo) of how you could design bigger programs, while retaining a manageable size.
 Don't took me wrong: it's not like I believe my code should be taken as an example, it's just that I learned a lot from such small programs, so, from time to time, I like writing new ones and sharing them.
 This time I wanted to obtain something of roughly the size of the Kilo editor, that is around ~1000 lines of code, showing the real world challenges arising when writing an actual interpreter for a programming language more complex than Picol.
-That's the result.
+That's the result, and it worked for me: after Aocla I started writing more and more code, and now [I've a project, too](https://github.com/antirez/protoview).

+## Let's start

 This README will first explain the language briefly.
 Later we will talk extensively about the implementation and its design.
-Without counting comments, the Aocla implementation is less than 1000 lines of code, and the core itself is around 500 lines (the rest of the code is the library implementation, the REPL, and so forth): hopefully, you will find the code easy to follow even if you are not used to C and to writing interpreters.
-I tried to keep stuff simple, as I always do when I write code, for myself and the others having the misfortune of modifying them.
+Without counting comments, the Aocla implementation is less than 1000 lines of code, and the core itself is around 500 lines (the rest of the code is the library implementation, the REPL, and other accessory parts): I hope you will find the code easy to follow even if you are not used to C and to writing interpreters.
+I tried to keep all simple, as I always do when I write code, for myself and the others having the misfortune of modifying it in the future.

 Not every feature I desired to have is implemented, and certain data types, like the string type, lack any useful procedure to work with them.
-This choice was made in order to avoid making the source code more complex than needed, and also, on my side, to avoid writing too much useless code, given that this language will never be used to write actual code.
+This choice was made in order to avoid making the source code more complex than needed, and also, on my side, to avoid writing too much useless code, given that this language will never be used in the real world.
 Besides, implementing some of the missing parts is a good exercise for the willing reader, assuming she or he are new to this kind of stuff.
+Even with all this limitations, it is possible to write small working programs with Aocla, and that's all we need.

 # Aocla